Lagrangian cobordism and tropical curves: Rational equivalence

-(we remark that in any case where one can prove homological mirror symmetry for $X$ and $Y$ via family Floer theory \cite{Abouzaid:ICM, Abouzaid:FFFF, Abouzaid:HMS_without_corrections}, one can hope to prove this extension using the observations of Section \ref{Sec:compactification}).
+(we remark that in any case where one can prove homological mirror symmetry for $X$ and $Y$ via family Floer theory \cite{Abouzaid:ICM, Abouzaid:FFFF, Abouzaid:HMS_without_corrections}, one can hope to prove this extension using the modified Fukaya trick from the proof of Proposition \ref{prop:support_compactifies}).
+The objects $\delta^-,\delta^+$ of $\scrW(\C^*,\sigma)$ are mirror to the skyscraper sheaves $\mathcal{O}_0, \mathcal{O}_\infty$ of $\EuD(\bP^1)$ respectively.
+Therefore, the functor